 The easiest way to travel to Lunan Bay is by car.
 We will have car spaces available for audience members.

 If you’re travelling by car, please put DD11 5ST in your GPS or Google Maps.
 Lunan Bay is approximately 9 miles north from Arbroath and 5 miles south from Montrose.

-The journey time from Arbroath is around 20 minutes via the B964 and A92 or 21 minutes via the B965.
+The journey time from Arbroath is around 20 minutes via A92.
 The journey time from Montrose is around 10 minutes via the A92.
 Please come via the A92 and avoid the smaller country roads where possible, to not disturb the small communities in the area.

 By train and bicycle